Walking, Cycling or Riding

-Being about half-way along the Essex Way, the village makes an ideal start/end-point for walks around the local countryside with many footpaths converging on the village.
+Being about half-way along the Essex Way, the village makes an ideal start/end-point for visiting the local countryside or exploring history.

 Jump here for Bridleways info.
 Other walks to try include the: